 - ordering the abuser to not use alcohol or drugs during the visitation and for 24 hours before the visitation.2

-Note: The court can also refer, but cannot order, an adult who is a victim of family or domestic violence to attend counseling relating to the victim’s status or behavior as a victim, individually or with the abuser, as a condition of receiving custody of a child or as a condition of visitation.2
+Note: The judge can refer, but cannot order, an adult who is a victim of family or domestic violence to attend counseling relating to the victim’s status or behavior as a victim, individually or with the abuser.
+However, even though the judge cannot “order” the victim to attend, the law says that attending this counseling could be a condition of receiving custody or visitation.2

 1 Alabama Code § 30-3-132(a)